exciteabletom/quote2image/README.md

 # quote2image
 Generate cheesy inspirational quote messages using a nice user interface.

-This app is in very early development.
-I still have a lot of features I want to add.
+This is still in very early development.
+I still have a lot of features I want to add and a lot of stuff isn't working at the moment.

+Try it with the web interface at <a href="https://digitalnook.net/quote2image/">Digital Nook</a>

 ## Installing
 Simply run `python -m pip install quote2image` to install the package.